mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

 The use of design patterns in K12 age students is promising, however it is currently limited to the use of game mechanics use in assessing computational sophistication [@werner2014using], of computational design patterns to help motivation and structure documentation [@repenning_scalable_2015], the use of gameplay design patterns to structure feedback process in a non-coding co-design process [@eriksson_using_2019] and has a focus on benefits for researchers.

+MOVE?
+In the Stringforce study[@eriksson_using_2019],  the potential use of GDPs for participants andr teachers not explored at all.
+Also participants did not modify computer code leaving a gap in research concerning addressing the utility of a collection of GDPs to support novice programmers.

 One premise driving my exploration of the use of gameplay features in pedagogy is that the tacit knowledge of gaming conventions among most family members is extensive, even if they are not avid gamers, due to the extensive influence of video game culture in mainstream culture, including contexts of family life [@ito_hanging_2010; @livingstone_digital_2018], particularly retro gaming [@heineman2014public].
 As such, the process of facilitating ways to surface and work with such tacit knowledge can support Moll's [@moll_funds_1992] concept of the potential funds of knowledge and funds of identity [@fasso_identity_2020; @esteban-guitart_funds_2014].